 No more CSS hacks and fallbacks as support for IE8 has been dropped.
 Pixels have been replaced by rems and ems where appropriate, to make responsive typography and component sizing even easier.

-Tooltips and popovers auto-placements have been greatly improved with the help of a library called Tether.
+Tooltips and popover auto-placements have been greatly improved with the help of a library called Tether.

 And a lot more...

-Well it just gets better and better.
-It is almost impossible to image web designing and web development without Bootstrap, in today's world of mobile phones and varied devices and screens.
+Well, it just gets better and better.
+It is almost impossible to imagine web designing and web development without Bootstrap, in today's world of mobile phones and varied devices and screens.
 We at Hexadesigns will wait for the final release of Bootstrap 4 before we actually start using it in one of our projects.

 Hexadesigns is a web design company located in Kolkata, India.
 We take advantage of the latest trend and technologies to design, redesign and develop websites.
 This is our blog where we publish information for the general people and web developers for their knowledge enhancement.Next PostPrevious Post